Our Signature Process to Create a Culture of Adult Learning for Schools and Districts

 An Equity Strategy at Work

-Public learning invites multiple perspectives on the student data presented by the public learner and the educator’s own thinking.
-It works as an equity strategy because all participating educators share responsibility for supporting all students.
+Public Learning invites multiple perspectives on the student data presented by the public learner and the educator’s own thinking.
+It works as an equity strategy because all participating educators share the responsibility for supporting all students.

 Creates a culture that welcomes the questioning assumptions and biases

 Supports educators’ vulnerability as they question what is or isn’t working in their professional practice

 Encourages educators to build their own knowledge about student learning, based on relevant student data

 Download our Lead by Leading Playbook

 Download our Lead by Leading Playbook chapter on public learning for step-by-step instructions to start public learning at your next meeting.